-There are some ideas below for coping with COVID-specific challenges:

-- Reducing focus on the news - Maintaining connection - Be aware of pre-existing vulnerabilities, and seek support if you need to - Be kind to yourself - Be aware your emotions may be heightened at this time - Look after your basic needs, like sleep and food - Maintain your routine as much as possible bear in mind you may need to be flexible and adapt your routine to changing circumstances - Exercise - Limit alcohol and other drugs It's also worth keeping an eye on others.
+There are some ideas below for coping with the holiday period challenges: - Reflect on your needs and if they change over the holiday period - Be aware of pre-existing vulnerabilities, and seek support if you need to - Be aware your emotions may be heightened at this time - Look after your basic needs, like sleep and food - Maintain your routine as much as possible bear in mind you may need to be flexible and adapt your routine to changing circumstances - Be physically active if you're able, particularly out in nature - Be kind and patient with yourself if you're finding things difficult - Maintain connection - Limit alcohol and other drugs as much as you're able It's also worth keeping an eye on others.
 Keep an eye on each other during this time - but remember to fit your own mask before helping others.
 When talking to friends/family, pay attention to the signs they may not be coping, listen to them if they want to talk, and direct them to appropriate support services if appropriate.
-See the LOOK - LISTEN - LINK infographic from the WHO below.
+See the LOOK - LISTEN -LINK infographic from the World Health Organisation. " Check for safety.